nikitavoloboev/data/programming-languages/bash.md

 Also it's useful to use [SpellCheck](https://www.shellcheck.net).

 ## Notes
-- The proper she-bang for Bash is '#!/usr/bin/env bash'.
+- The proper she-bang for Bash is `#!/usr/bin/env bash`.

 ## Links
 - [Parameter expansion](http://wiki.bash-hackers.org/syntax/pe)